 - Keep your contact details (name, UK and home address, phone number) up to date on your Student Information page.

 - The University must keep a record of your current passport and visa.
 If you get a new passport or visa, you must send a copy to firstname.lastname@example.org.
 This includes if you get a BRP replacement.

 - Check your Brookes email address and respond to any requests from University staff.
 This is particularly important if you receive emails from International Student Compliance Team (ISCT) or International Student AdviceTeam (ISAT) relating to your visa.

 You must not work more hours per week than allowed on your visa.

-|Foundation or English language students||10 hours in any week starting on a Monday||Yes, full time||Yes in holiday time|
+|Foundation or English language students||10 hours in any week starting on a Monday and finishing on a Sunday||Yes, full time||Yes in holiday time|

-|Research degrees||20 hours in any week starting on a Monday||Yes, 20 hours (same as semester)||Contact Research Degrees team|
+|Research degrees||20 hours in any week starting on a Monday and finishing on a Sunday||Yes, 20 hours (same as semester)||Contact Research Degrees team|

 - If you need to take time out of your studies, you will need to apply for Approved Temporary Withdrawal and leave the UK.
 We will report this to the UKVI who will curtail (cut short) your visa and you will have 60 days in which to leave the UK.
 When you want to come back to finish studying, you will need to apply for a new CAS and for a new visa.

 If you have any questions about any of the above procedures, contact ISAT.